 It's a little more expensive than adult equivalents of the same kind of fitness wearable, but it's a relatively small price to pay for those all-important parental controls.
 If you're keen to see just how active your child truly is and figure out where you can both improve on things, this is a fun motivational aid for a decent price.

 Technically very similar to the Fitbit Ace 2, the Fitbit Inspire offers much of the same features but without the rugged design and parental controls.
 That's no good for younger children who will be prone to knocking it, but if you have an older child looking for a new Fitbit then the Fitbit Inspire is a good bet.
-It looks more stylish and offers the same features for less.
+It looks more stylish and offers the same features for less (having launched in March 2019, you'll likely find it for a drop-down price - check our Fitbit deals page for the latest offers).
 Just don't expect to be able to control as much remotely.

 Teenager in the family?
 The Fitbit Ace 2 is far too child friendly for them and they won't want the ageing Fitbit Inspire.
 Get them the Fitbit Inspire 2 and they'll be delighted with extra features like heart rate tracking, a 10 day battery life, and more effective sleep tracking.
 It'll be the perfect gift for an active teen.